How Much Is The 2024 Supercopa de Espana Prize Money On Offer?

 Ever since it became a four-team affair, the prize money structure of the Supercopa de Espana has become unconventional (and criticised by many), and 2024 is no different.
 The monetary benefit received by a club is calculated on the number of trophies it has won and the team’s prestige, which is based on the revenue generated from television rights and ratings.

-According to reports, this year, both Real Madrid and FC Barcelona will receive a participation fee of USD 6.5 million (around MYR 30.2 million) each.
-On the other hand, the losing semi-finalists, Atletico Madrid and Osasuna, will receive USD 3.2 million (approximately MYR 14.9 million) and USD 1.1 million (an estimated MYR 5.1 million), respectively.
+According to reports, this year, both Real Madrid and FC Barcelona will receive a participation fee of USD 6.5 million (around SGD 8 million) each.
+On the other hand, the losing semi-finalists, Atletico Madrid and Osasuna, will receive USD 3.2 million (approximately SGD 4 million) and USD 1.1 million (an estimated SGD 1 million), respectively.

-In addition to the participation fees, the winners will be rewarded with USD 2.2 million (a little over MYR 10.2 million), while the runners-up will take home USD 1.1 million.
+In addition to the participation fees, the winners will be rewarded with USD 2.2 million (SGD 2 million), while the runners-up will take home USD 1.1 million.

 A look at the schedule and venue for the Supercopa de Espana 2024 final